-- a The Council shall have policies and procedures in place to respond to an individual exercising statutory rights concerning his personal data. - b The Council shall have a written policy in place for responding to and managing a personal data breach. - The Council shall keep a record of all personal data breaches comprising the facts relating to the personal data breach, its effects and the remedial action taken. - d The Council shall ensure that information communicated in its privacy notice(s) is in an easily accessible and available form and kept up to date. - e The Council shall maintain a written record of its processing activities.
+- a The council may appoint a Data Protection Officer. - b The council shall have policies and procedures in place to respond to an individual exercising statutory rights concerning their personal data. - c The council shall have a written policy in place for responding to and managing a personal data breach.

+- d The council shall keep a record of all personal data breaches comprising the facts relating to the personal data breach, its effects and the remedial action taken. - e The council shall ensure that information communicated in its privacy notice(s) is in an easily accessible and available form and kept up to date. - The council shall maintain a written record of its processing activities.

-21 RELATIONS WITH THE PRESS/MEDIA
+22. RELATIONS WITH THE PRESS/MEDIA

-a The Proper Officer shall respond to all requests from the press or other media for an oral or written statement or comment from the Council, in accordance with Council resolutions and with the Council's policy in respect of dealing with the press and/or other media.
-Councillors shall not, in their official capacity, provide oral or written statements or written articles to the press or other media except by prior authorisation of the Council.
+a Requests from the press or other media for an oral or written comment or statement from the council, its councillors or staff shall be handled in accordance with the council's policy in respect of dealing with the press and/or other media.

-22 EXECUTION AND SEALING OF LEGAL DEEDS
+23. EXECUTION AND SEALING OF LEGAL DEEDS

-See also standing orders 15(b)(xii) and (xvii).
+See also standing orders 15(b)(xii).

-a A legal deed shall not be executed on behalf of the Council unless authorised by a resolution.
+a A legal deed shall not be executed on behalf of the council unless authorised by a resolution.

-In accordance with a resolution made under Standing Order 14.1 above, any two members of the Council may sign, on behalf of the Council, any deed required by law and the Proper Officer shall witness their signatures.
+Subject to standing order 14.1 any two councillors may sign, on behalf of the council, any deed required by law and the Proper Officer shall witness their signatures.

-23 COMMUNICATING WITH DISTRICT AND COUNTY OR UNITARY COUNCILLORS a An invitation to attend a meeting of the Council shall be sent, together with the agenda, to the councillor(s) of Surrey County Council and Guildford Borough Council
+24. COMMUNICATING WITH DISTRICT AND COUNTY OR UNITARY COUNCILLORS

+An invitation to attend a meeting of the council shall be sent, together with the agenda, to the councillor(s) or Surrey County Council and Guildford Borough Council.